relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR17] RIP_Integrate_Other_Providers_With_IAPI2.0.md

 GUID above can be a `BatchInstance` from `JobDetails` but that's only proposal.
 Anyway, names should be predictable so we can easily tell to which job they belong.

-File can simply contain identifiers, each in separate line:
+File with IDs can simply contain identifiers, each in separate line:

 ```
 ITEM_0001